 Income Protection benefits

-As with TPD insurance benefits, income protection benefits are mostly likely treated differently depending on whether they are owned via superannuation or directly:
+As with TPD insurance benefits, income protection benefits are most likely treated differently depending on whether they are owned via superannuation or directly:

 Superannuation based income protection benefits are not likely available for distribution amongst creditors in bankruptcy if they relate to a personal injury or provided they are considered to be a temporary payment due to injury or illness.